hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 strategies all at the same time?
 (Just think about all the various ways we may want to turn an object into "textual representation").

-Sometimes there is good reasons to create a design with high cohesion and specialization - usually to get performance out of the system.
-But as humans we are often dead wrong when we guess what may be the bottlenecks of our system and it is best to optimize after measuring.
-A problem with a design using tight coupling is that it is more difficult to change into a loosely coupled design than vice versa, and it is also more difficult to test.
+Sometimes there is good reasons to create a design with high coupling and specialization - usually to get performance out of the system.
+But as humans we are often dead wrong when we guess what may be the bottlenecks of our system and it is best to only optimize after measuring.
+A problem with a design using high coupling is that it is more difficult to change into a loosely coupled design than vice versa (for performance reasons), and it is also more difficult to test.

 As a rule of thumb, design with anemic content model and use loosely coupled strategies.

 ### An Example

 I am picking `ArithmeticExpression` as an example.
-Later in this series we will get to the details of the real implementation, but the principle is the same.
+Later in this series I will get to the details of the real implementation, but the principle is the same.

 An `ArithmeticExpresion` is used to represent an expression such as "1 + 2" in the Puppet Programming Language.
-It has a left-expression (a '1' in the example), a right-expression ('2'), and an operator (:'+').
+It has a left-expression (a '1' in the example), a right-expression ('2'), and an operator ('+').
 It can be trivially implemented in Ruby as:

     class ArithmeticExpression
       attr_accessor left_expression